gvwilson/thirdbit/src/fiction/iffy/index.md

 He shook his head,
 anger and disappointment on his face.
 "Could be natural,
-but more likely someone crisped it up in a lab."
+but more likely someone crisped them in a lab."

 "You think it was the Zillions?"
 Iffy asked.